ajtock/NGS_intro_Cambridge_SysBio_2021/README.md

 ## Inspecting the reads in FASTQ format

-On your virtual desktop, you should see a shortcut to a command-line terminal (a black square with a dollar symbol followed by an underscore) towards the bottom of the screen.
+On your desktop, you should see a shortcut to a command-line terminal (a black square with a dollar symbol followed by an underscore) towards the bottom of the screen.
 This provides a command-line interface for interacting with and navigating around the file system of the computer, as opposed to a graphical user interface (GUI).
 On opening this terminal window, you should see that your current working directory (folder) is `~/Course_Materials` (the tilde symbol, `~`, is shorthand for your home directory).
 This is followed by the command prompt (`$` and then a rectangular cursor) where you can type text to issue commands that the computer will execute.